sixfab/tinycell_test-process/README.md

 # tinycell_test-process
 Repo for testing tinycell devices over a linux OS.
 This program opens a serial connection between your host machine and Tinycell, and sends commmands using state manager architecture.

-It outputs a JSON which has the following format:
+It outputs a JSON which has the following format (without identation):

 ```json
 {